-Before revision Retail business Number of accounts registered in the Yucho Bankbook App 10 million accounts Number of active Tsumitate NISA accounts 400 thousand accounts Market business Balance of risk assets Approx. ¥110 trillion enhancement Balance in strategic investment areas Approx. ¥10 trillion Full-scale launch of Number of regional vitalization fund participation cases 50 cases (cumulative) the Σ Business Number of financial institutions that have aggregated operational processes Approx. 20 financial institutions (Newly established Strengthening the management base (Newly established Ratio of women in managerial positions 20% (Target to achieve by April 2026) Ratio of women in managerial 20% (Target to achieve Ratio of women in managerial positions Rate of employees taking childcare 20% (Target to achieve by April 2026) Ratio of women in managerial positions Rate of employees taking childcare leave (regardless of gender) 20% (Target to achieve by April 2026) 100% Ratio of women in managerial positions Rate of employees taking childcare leave (regardless of gender) Rate of employees with disabilities Reduction in personnel 20% (Target to achieve by April 2026) 100% 2.7% or higher management base Ratio of women in managerial positions Rate of employees taking childcare leave (regardless of gender) Rate of employees with disabilities Reduction in personnel (compared with FY 2021/3) GHG emissions reduction rate 20% (Target to achieve by April 2026) 100% 2.7% or higher -3,000 employees -60% (Target for FY 2031/3)
+Before revisio Retail business Number of accounts registered in the Yucho Bankbook App 10 million accounts Number of active Tsumitate NISA accounts 400 thousand accounts Market business Balance of risk assets Approx. ¥110 trillion enhancement Balance in strategic investment areas Approx. ¥10 trillion Full-scale launch of Number of regional vitalization fund participation cases 50 cases (cumulative) the Σ Business Number of financial institutions that have aggregated operational processes Approx. 20 financial institutions (Newly establishe d KPIs) Ratio of women in managerial 20% (Target to achieve 20% Ratio of women in managerial positions Rate of employees taking childcare 20% (Target to achieve by April 2026) Ratio of women in managerial positions Rate of employees taking childcare leave (regardless of gender) 20% (Target to achieve by April 2026) 100% Ratio of women in managerial positions Rate of employees taking childcare leave (regardless of gender) Rate of employees with disabilities Reduction in personnel 20% (Target to achieve by April 2026) 100% 2.7% or higher Strengthening the management base Promotion of sustainability management Ratio of women in managerial positions Rate of employees taking childcare leave (regardless of gender) Rate of employees with disabilities Reduction in personnel (compared with FY 2021/3) GHG emissions reduction rate 20% (Target to achieve by April 2026) 100% 2.7% or higher -3,000 employees -60% (Target for FY 2031/3)